-Why traditional thinking may be the riskiest strategy of all.
+Why traditional thinking may be the riskiest strategy of all

+While I was preparing to moderate a panel for the Raleigh Chamber of Commerce recently, someone asked me why we named our company New Kind?
+Perhaps it’s the gray hair.
+It’s understandable.
 It’s simple really.
 At New Kind, we believe that when competitive environments change, then strategy has to change too.
 And we know from Peter Drucker, when strategy changes then structure must change.
 That’s the math.

 The business world is currently experiencing a change.
 In the recent past, industrial age competitive strategies—being the better machine, overpowering competitors, exploiting vendors and workforces, manipulating customers—created competitive advantage.
 Michael Porter captured this all so well in his Five Competitive Forces theory published in the late 1970s.